In a Nutshell:

 That said, the Osaki Alpina has two key shortcomings that ultimately limit its appeal.
 The first may or may not be a dealbreaker, depending on what you’re looking for.

-If you want a chair that offers a true deep tissue massage, this isn’t it.
+This isn’t it if you want a chair that offers a true deep-tissue massage.
 At best, you get a close approximation.
-If you’re looking for a massage chair that’s capable of closely replicating a visit to your local chiropractor, then you want a 3D chair that offers a body stretch.
+If you’re looking for a massage chair capable of closely replicating a visit to your local chiropractor, you want a 3D chair that offers a body stretch.

 The other shortcoming, though, could be an outright dealbreaker.
 It just doesn’t support a lot of user weight.
 As long as you weigh less than 260 pounds, you’re golden.
 If you weigh more than that, then the Alpina is a nonstarter.